 This is the version that should be used for compiling from source, as the older versions no longer compile due to some changes in the CLAPACK distribution.
 For precompiled binaries, see version 0.2.1.

 ATLAS also provides a couple of optimized LAPACK routines, as well as a tuned version of ilaenv() which picks runtime parameters for all the other routines.
 This adds another speedup.
-For instance, I benchmarked .qml.minv (using optimized routine) at 12 times faster and .qml.mqr (relying on tuned parameters) at 9 times faster than in QML 0.2.1.
+For instance, I benchmarked .qml.minv (using the optimized routine) at 12 times faster and .qml.mqr (relying on tuned parameters) at 9 times faster than in QML 0.2.1.

 The core of ATLAS is written in C, but it provides a Fortran interface as well.
 Even with the --nof77 configure flag, this interface gets compiled, because gcc is happy to invoke the gfortran frontend for *.f files.
 We need this interface to override the routines in plain CLAPACK, even though that's compiled completely in C.